thakurrajesh22293/project_hema/README.md

 # React Currency Converter

 The React dfddf Converter is a web application that allows users to convert amounts between currencies in real-time.
 It usesdfadfa the [ExchangeRate API] to fdfafadetch exchange rate data for over 150+ currencies, providing a seamless and user-friendly experience.
-Built with modern technologies like React and TypeScript, this app is an excellent tool for learning, practicing, or showcasing your front-end development skills. dfafd
+Built with modern tegdsgsggies like React and TypeScript, this app is an excellent tool for learning, practicing, or showcasing your front-end development skills. dfafd
 ---